dataroadinc/dr-ts-versioning/docs/cli-usage.md

 1. Analyzes conventional commits since the last version
 2. Groups commits by type (feat, fix, docs, etc.)
 3. Formats commits into a readable changelog
+4. Writes the changelog to `CHANGELOG.md` in the project root
-4. Outputs the changelog to stdout
+5. Outputs the changelog to stdout

 **Example output**: